IS2-Class-Connect/classconnect-gateway-service/README.md

 ## Description

-This respository has the implementation of the gateway server for the ClassConnect application.
+This repository has the implementation of the gateway server for the ClassConnect application.
 It redirects requests to the correct microservice and has some extra features such as push notification handling and email delivery.
 It uses **NestJS** and **TypeScript**.

 The gateway will reroute the client to the specified service.
 For example `GET /users/<uuid>` will call the users-service with `GET /users/<uuid>` and return it's response to the user.